-Milestone 3: 1 month - 3 months
+Recovery Milestone 3: 1 Month to 3 Months

 This period is characterized with the return of residents, restoration of basic services and infrastructure, and the re-opening of most businesses.
 The County should expect the Contractor to complete a first pass of debris collection on all streets by the beginning of the third milestone.
 Operational hours may be reduced during this period to accommodate reduced debris density on roadways and shorter daylight hours.

-Maintain and Evaluate ROW Cleanup - Vegetative and C&D
+Maintain and Evaluate ROW Cleanup: Vegetative and C&D